Tantabiddi Boating Facility

 DoT has coordinated a program of detailed investigations and approvals required to determine whether this is a suitable location, including:

 - Geotechnical investigations

-There has also been initial engagement with the Ningaloo Coast World Heritage Advisory Committee (NCWHAC) and the Nganhurra Thanardi Garrbu Aboriginal Corporation (NGTAC) as key stakeholders in the planning process.
-Engagement will continue to inform and guide the planning process.
+DoT has been engaging with the Ningaloo Coast World Heritage Advisory Committee (NCWHAC) and the Nganhurra Thanardi Garrbu Aboriginal Corporation (NGTAC).

 Both NCWHAC and NGTAC will be key stakeholders, informing and guiding the planning process.